xiduzo/microflow/apps/nextjs-app/app/docs/microflow-hardware-bridge/variables/page.md

 Microflow hardware bridge is using MQTT to be able to interact with your Figma variables.

+In order to work with variables make sure your client is connected to the same MQTT broker as configured in the plugin. {% .text-orange-500 %}

 There are 3 ways to interact with variables: